 How to Choose the Best Reception Venue in SF

 This is a guide to selecting the best possible wedding reception venue after your San Francisco city hall wedding.
 This guide was not intended to make specific recommendations about San Francisco wedding reception venues.
 Instead, we want to provide our clients with some useful pointers to help navigate through this all important decision.
 We decided to add this section to allow us to send this information to our many inquiring Engaged couples who ask us.
 It seems to be especially important and tough for out of town clients who are not familiar with San Francisco and it's many restaurants and party spots.
 When I went on the internet to research this, I discovered that there were many guides out there, but all of them simply made recommendations of specific places.
 I didn't want to do that, but instead wanted to help my client find the right place just for them.
+However, if you are looking for specific suggestions, please feel free to reach out to us.
+We are happy to share our experiences with you.
 So here are some important ideas and suggestions:

-- Talk to a wedding planner - Even your photographer first.
+- Talk to a wedding planner - You can even ask your photographer.
 Explain your ideas and desires and see what they recommend.
 Chances are they will have good feel for local venues that work well with City Hall weddings especially.
+Reach out to people in the business!

 - Start with your budget - San Francisco wedding venues can be very pricey.
 Again, as with the guest count, make sure you can afford the venue before you spend too much time researching it.